vacuumlabs/webpack-config-vacuumlabs/README.md

 For Webpack 2 & 3 use version ^1 or ^2

+For Babel 7 use version <INSERT VERSION NUMBER>.
+This version is not compatible with projects which use babel < 7.
+`babel-watch` does not support babel 7 as of middle November, so use `babel-node` instead.

 All the loaders, transformers, etc.. are peer dependencies and should be installed top-level.
 Just invoke [this command](./peerDeps.md).
 If you think, it's nuisance and the package should install these for themselves, sadly it's not possible: the dependencies need to be installed top-level which